DanielGueckelhorn/TEM2DDSCAT/README.md

 This project is not under active development, and pull requests may not be reviewed promptly.
 However, updates may occasionally be released to fix existing bugs.

+Depending on the adjustments made, minor deviations in the results obtained from the code, compared to those reported in our published work, are possible.

 If you encounter issues, feel free to open an issue on the repository, but please note that response times may vary.

 ---